token0/tingle/README.md

 Notably, it is made to inject a fake-signature patch into the system so it can spoof android app signatures.

 ## How to use
-Make sure you have adb and java available, connect your device via usb and run `python3 patch.py` (Note: I have only tested this under Linux)
+Make sure you have Python 3+, Java and adb available, connect your device via usb and run `python3 patch.py` (or `python patch.py`).

 You will then need to reboot for Android to detect that you've installed a new framework and so for Dalvik/ART to re-optimise all the apps on the phone.
 Without this, you may receive an `INSTALL_FAILED_DEXOPT` error when installing new apps.

+You should now have a system patched to accept spoofed app signatures (Useful for [microG](https://github.com/microg/android_packages_apps_GmsCore)).

-Note: You will need to redo this everytime you flash a new /system partition (e.g. flashing an updated cyanogenmod zip or new ROM)
+Note: You will need to redo this everytime you flash a new /system partition (e.g. flashing an updated cyanogenmod zip or new ROM).

-## How to fake signatures
-If you have run `patch.py`, you should now have a system patched to accept spoofed app signatures (Useful for [microG](https://github.com/microg/android_packages_apps_GmsCore)).